jcraigk/phishin-chatbot/README.md

 To start everything in Docker, run `make start` to build and start the Docker images.

 Alternatively, you can run `make services` to run only Postgres and Redis in Docker to speed up development/debugging on the Rails side.
-Then you can run Ruby/Rails directly on your own machine by running `bundle install` and `rails s` etc.  Note that you'll also need to manually initialize the database by running `rails db:create` and `rails db:migrate` (be sure to use `NOSOCKETS=true` as described below).
+Then you can run Ruby/Rails directly on your own machine by running `bundle install` and `CHAT_SOCKETS=true rails s`.
+In addition to the web server, websockets are opened to both Slack and Discord when the app boots if you set the `CHAT_SOCKETS` environment variable to any string.
+This is required if you want to receive data from those platforms.

 Once the stack is running, you can visit `localhost:3000` in your browser to see the dashboard.
 Assuming you setup your bots correctly as described above, you can use the buttons on the dashboard to register your development instance with your Slack team or Discord guild.

-In addition to the web server, websockets are opened automatically to both Slack and Discord when the app boots.
-To prevent duplicate sockets from opening, you'll want to use the environment variable `NOSOCKETS=true` when running Rails commands, such as `rails c`.

 ## Maintenance